DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/02-regression/15-using-model.md

 ## Notes

 After finding the best model and its parameters, it was trained with training and validation partitions and the final evaluation was calculated on the test partition.
-Finally, the final model was used t predict the price of new cars.
+Finally, the final model was used to predict the price of new cars.

 The entire code of this project is available in [this jupyter notebook](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-02-car-price/02-carprice.ipynb).